shammy642/MusicTheory/README.md

 Visual music theory exercises, for beginners.

 Frontend developed with React, Material UI and written in Typescript.
-Backend developed in NodeJS with Express and uses Sequilize for database management.
+Backend developed in NodeJS with Express and uses Sequelize for database management.

 ## Features